 Ingredients

-You only need 2 ingredients for this recipe, plus optional salt.
+You only need 2 ingredients for this recipe, plus salt.
 Makes 1 wrap.
 Scale the amount as needed for multiple portions:

 Egg whites - I used the whites from 2 large whole eggs.
 You can also use egg whites from a carton.
 Liquid egg whites are simple to measure and you won't have the leftover yolks.
 Make sure the eggs are room temperature.

 Coconut flour - Adds structure and texture to the wraps, making them fluffy and also filling.
-You can substitute it with almond flour and other flours (amounts are in the FAQs).

 Optional: Add a sprinkle of xanthan gum for a sturdier texture.